yamaoka-kitaguchi-lab/tn4-edges-deploy/README.md

 ```

 ### Step 2: Provisioning edges according to the NetBox
-Provisioning is performed only for devices whose *Status* is *Active*.
+Provisioning is performed only for devices whose *Status* are *Active*.
 The following information is gathered from the NetBox:

 - **Management IP address:** Use device's primary IPv4 address to login.
 - **VLANs:** Create VLANs with registered names and descriptions.